Non-vanishing Theorems for Quadratic Twists of Elliptic Curves

-In this section, we shall take the Neumann-Setzer elliptic curves as an example of Theorem \ref{thm2}, and verify the $2$-part of Birth and Swinnerton-Dyer conjecture for a family of quadratic twist of the curves.
+In this section, we shall take the Neumann--Setzer elliptic curves as an example of Theorem \ref{thm2}, and verify the $2$-part of Birch and Swinnerton-Dyer conjecture for a family of quadratic twist of the curves.

 Let $p$ be a prime of the form $u^2+64$ for some integer $u$, which is congruent to $1$ modulo $4$.
 According to Neumann \cite{Neu1}\cite{Neu2} and Setzer \cite{Set}, there are just two elliptic curves of conductor $p$, up to isomorphism, namely,